This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Career at New York Presbyterian

 Dr. Chabot is also the David V. Habif Professor of Surgery for Columbia University College of Physicians and Surgeons.
-In addition to his leadership roles and acting as an active surgeon, Dr. Chabon has worked in research and has developed a specialization in peritoneal mesothelioma and in pancreatic cancer.
+In addition to his leadership roles and success as a surgeon, Dr. Chabot leads research and has developed a specialization in peritoneal mesothelioma and pancreatic cancer.